Aberdeen Proving Ground Military Defense Lawyer

 We immediately become considerable “value-added” for your defense team.
 Our experience can benefit all phases of your military case, from advising you, spotting legal issues, filing rebuttals and motions, engaging in disciplinary or pre-trial negotiations, communicating with JAGs representing the command, investigators, or commanders, dealing with the media, preparing case strategy, to performing in hearings and trial (including arguments, witness questioning, utilizing experts).

-When considering hiring a civilian defense lawyer for a military case, we believe it is extremely important for that civilian attorney to have extensive experience with the military justice system.
+When considering hiring a civilian defense lawyer for a military case, we believe it is extremely important for that civilian attorney to have extensive experience with the military justice system, particularly when facing potential disciplinary actions like Article 15 defense attorney.
 The military justice system is governed by its laws, regulations, and procedural rules.
 The military also has a unique culture and, in many ways, is quite different from civilian society.
 These legal and cultural differences factor into all aspects of defense strategy.

 The attorneys in our law firm served in the military and only handle military cases — and we have done so for decades.
 As such, we have crucial military justice experience.